we believe

 We believe this deserves not only acknowledgement, but requires our continued advocacy to help dismantle the oppressive harm of colonialism on First Nations and Indigenous peoples.

-Meet Our Team
+Meet the Team

 she/they